 This collection has been added to over time in multiple "accessions."
 An accession is a group of materials received from the same source at approximately the same time.

 Immediate Source of Acquisition

 The collection was gifted by Gertrude Feiss and Alison Feiss Kriviskey in 2016 and 2017.

-Starting in September 2022, Smith College Special Collections will be renumbering many boxes to eliminate duplicate numbers within collections in order to improve researcher experience.
-The following changes will be made in this collection: Accession 2017-S-0053, Box 1 renumbered as Box 3
+Between September 2022 and February 2023, Smith College Special Collections renumbered many boxes to eliminate duplicate numbers within collections in order to improve researcher experience.
+The following changes were made in this collection: Accession 2017-S-0053, Box 1 renumbered as Box 3

 - Cartoons (humorous images)

 - Finding aid to the Trudy Feiss papers

 - Madison White

 - Describing Archives: A Content Standard

 - Script of description